 Emotional pain-like sadness, crying, and feelings of hopelessness are normal for many experiencing depression.

 MHNPC provides the training and experience to help you understand how your body is reacting to stress in your life.
-This typically manifests in pain, other chronic illness, worries, relationship issues, and depression.
-A Health Psychologist uses strategies such as relaxation exercises, hypnosis, cognitive behavioral tools, talk therapy, and more.
+This typically manifests in pain, other chronic illnesses, worries, relationship issues, and depression.
+A Health Psychologist uses strategies such as relaxation exercises, hypnosis, cognitive-behavioral tools, talk therapy, and more.
 It will help you to listen and connect to your body and learn which tools are right for you.

 We need to use different tools to help our bodies gently move out of a freeze response; others help release and relax out the fight/flight response in our bodies.
 This enables you to feel more in control, connected with others, and engaged in life.
 Talk therapy may be very beneficial.